omarreis/vsop2013/planetfun/README.md

 You can do:

-    aDummy.RotationAngle.x    :=  aElevation;      //set one rotation component in each object a3DObject.RotationAngle.y :=  aAzimuth;
+    aDummy.RotationAngle.x    :=  aAltitude;     //set one rotation component in each object a3DObject.RotationAngle.y :=  aAzimuth;

 By rotating a single axis in each object you avoid Gimbal Locks.